cynthialmy/cynthialmy.github.io/_posts/2025-01-17-ai-solution.md

 ## The Four Layers

 Safety in enterprise AI is a cross-functional product challenge, not a purely technical one.
-The procurement system uses four layers, each solving a different part of the risk landscape.
+The procurement system uses four layers, each addressing a different failure mode.
 No single layer is sufficient.
 The cumulative effect is what makes the system trustworthy.

 ### Layer 1: Model Selection